ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 {: #ex-rates title="Examples of SCONE signals and corresponding rates"}

+## Monitoring Period {#time}

+The time over which throughput advice applies is defined to be a period of 67 seconds.

+Protocol participants can use a different period, depending on their role.
+Senders can limit their send rate over any time period up to 67 seconds.
+Network elements can monitor and apply limits to send rates using time period of at least 67 seconds.

+The choice of 67 seconds is a compromise between competing interests.
+Longer periods allow applications more flexibility in terms of how to allocate bandwidth over time.
+Shorter periods allow networks to administer policies more tightly.
+Also, when circumstances change, applications are better able recover without exceeding limits for a significant time if they have exceeded limits.

+The choice of 67 seconds, as a prime number, also helps avoid synchronization with other periodic effects that are commonly measured in whole seconds.
+This includes segment length or key frame intervals in video applications, but also includes timers for middleboxes; see {{Section 4.3 of ?RFC4787}}.
+Any repeating phenomenon at a 67 second interval is therefore unlikely to be due to other periodic effects.

+A sample algorithm for ensuring adherance to throughput advice is included in {{sliding-window}}.

 ## Endpoint Processing of SCONE Packets

 Processing a SCONE packet involves reading the value from the Rate Signal field.